 The side corridor walkway.

-First class, with 3 aside seating, fold-up armrests and individual reading lamps.
+First class, non-smoking, with three aside seating, fold-up armrests and individual reading lamps.

 Standard class with no armrests and 4 aside bench type seating.

 Only some carriages on these trains included compartments, others had open / saloon seating, as seen below.
 More views showing open / saloon type seating can be seen on a dedicated page about Mk1 passenger carriages at this link: British Railways Mk1 Rolling Stock